 The nation was an invention of the 19th century.
 This nations create monuments that identified their new perception of themselves.

 See – Brandenburg Gate

 I must confess I was not expecting to “travel” and visit so many sites that Saturday.
 It’s the unexpected little things that make the different in a great day.

 First, one monument I see weekly now and I spotted from above.
 Brandenburg Gate was designed in the style of the ancient city gate of Athens.
 After 1990 it became a symbol of reunited Germany and is associated with the night the Wall of Berlin fell on the 9th of November 1989.

-You can combine your touristic day with a walk in Tiergarten park of course, a visit at Bellevue Palace and a stop at one of the most old bakeries in Berlin.
+You can combine a walk in Tiergarten park with a visit at Bellevue Palace (residence of the President of Germany) and a stop at one of the most old bakeries in Berlin.
 After, with a walk near the river Spree or even a boat tour.

 Coffee and cake first